pixelbyaj/ngx-form/projects/ngx-iso-form/README.md

 ## **NOTE**

-**The library don't support direct execution of XSD and user need to convert XSD to JSON using [xsd-json-converter](https://www.npmjs.com/package/xsd-json-converter) npm package**
+**The library don't support direct execution of XSD and user need to convert XSD to JSON using Node base [xsd-json-converter](https://www.npmjs.com/package/xsd-json-converter) npm package or for .Net use [ISO2022.XSD](https://www.nuget.org/packages/iSO20022.XSD) nuget package**

+## New Version
+**With version 3.2.0 now for we can use ISO20022 XML message as a model**

 ## How to consume